stephank/docker-archlinux/README.md

 required to build the images.
 In addition, the Docker host and client must share the filesystem for the source directory containing the build scripts.

-Note that building images launches a container with CAP_SYS_ADMIN, in order to mount aufs layers.
+Note that building images launches a privileged container, in order to mount aufs layers.

 Build all variants of the image for a specific architecture with: